RiverSource life insurance review 2021

 With various life insurance products, you have the option to add multiple riders to your policy:

-- Children.
+- Child rider.
 Offers level term life insurance for each child covered.

-- Long-term care.
+- Long-term-care rider.
 If you need long-term medical help for a chronic or terminal condition, this rider can help you pay for those expenses.
 The payments may take away from your total death benefit to beneficiaries.

-- No-lapse guarantee.
+- Lapse protection rider.
 Some policies let you keep your policy even if it’s cash value drops to zero.
 However, the policy can still lapse if you don’t pay your premiums.

-- Waiver of premium or disability waiver.
+- Waiver-of-premium rider.
 These waivers help you keep your policy even if you lose your job or can’t work because of total disability.

 How much does RiverSource cost?